Photo goes viral after people questioned why engineers built a winding road instead of a straight route but this is why

 If engineers built a straight road up a steep mountain, the slope would quickly become too sharp for most vehicles to handle safely.

-Cars would struggle to climb it, and descending the hill would be even worse.
+Cars would struggle to climb it, and descending the hill would be an actual nightmare.

-Road designers, therefore, stretch the route out with bends and switchbacks.
+Road designers, therefore, stretch the route out with bends and switchbacks, which look amazing, as well as making the climb that much easier on your vehicle.
+And vertigo.

-By increasing the distance the road travels, they reduce the gradient – essentially spreading the height change across a longer path.
+And that works because, by increasing the distance the road travels, they reduce the gradient – essentially spreading the height change across a longer distance.

 That makes the climb manageable for engines and transmissions, while also giving drivers more control when heading downhill.